 The Ulster University Business School provides opportunities for PhD study on a full-time and part-time basis in a range of topic areas linked to the Faculty’s research strategy.
-Studying for a PhD offers students the opportunity to research in depth a range of business and management topics at an advanced level.
+Studying for a PhD offers researchers the opportunity to research in depth a range of business and management topics at an advanced level.
 Completion of a PhD typically takes three years on a full-time basis and six years on a part-time basis.
-The Business School offers a number of Department of Employment and Learning and VCRS grants to students wishing to carry out research on a full-time basis.
-Over 50 full time and part time research students are currently registered for PhD programmes in the Business School.
+Over 50 full time and part time PhD Researchers are currently registered for PhD programmes in the Business School.

 Before submitting an application, prospective applicants are asked to note the research areas available for PhD study highlighted here and to make contact with the named staff who may be able to provide supervision in their area of expertise.
 All applications must include a detailed research proposal.

 The University welcomes applicants interested in researching accounting and finance, SME marketing, digital marketing, food marketing, entrepreneurship, SME internationalisation, tourism, retailing, supply chain management, innovation, human resource management, and operations.